Recent Releases

 PVE MONITORING AND EVALUATION FRAMEWORK

 NAPS provided technical support to the United Nations Development Programme Regional Hub for Arab States, as part of their work of supporting governments in developing monitoring and evaluation frameworks for national action plan programs for Preventing Violent Extremism (PVE).
 This included presenting at the Amman Forum on Measuring, Monitoring and Assessing PVE on Researching with Youth and facilitating broader session on how to improve evaluation practices.
-Please click on the cover to download the report.

 STATE OF PACIFIC YOUTH